deadbok/groenholdt.net/content/Computers/OpenWRT/medion-nas-openwrt.md

 	opkg install ca-certificates
 	opkg install lighttpd lighttpd-mod-accesslog lighttpd-mod-compress
+	opkg install lighttpd-mod-status lighttpd-mod-alias

  + ```lighttpd-mod-accesslog```: Log access to the web server to a file.
  + ```lighttpd-mod-compress```: Compress data before sending them to the client.
+ +`lighttpd-mod-status`: Publishes some status information about the server.
+ +`lighttpd-mod-alias`: Allows you to point an URL at a specific directory.

+*Web serrver statistics:*

+	opkg install webalizer

 Installing the optional packages.